National

 New Brunswick

-• Majority of infected ticks came from Saint John area.
+• The majority of infected blacklegged ticks came from the Saint John area.

 Prince Edward Island